Occasionally I get paid to be a pedant.

-First, grammar: Let’s look at the first reason—grammar.
+Let’s look at the first reason—grammar.
 Nouns are naming words.
 Proper nouns always begin with capital letters because they identify individual people, particular places, and things or people with titles; the initial capital indicates that each person or thing is distinct and unique.
 (By the way, there are no degrees of uniqueness; you can’t be quite unique or even very unique.
 You’re either unique, or you’re not.)
 But I digress.

 Personal names are proper nouns, so they always begin with a capital, because although there might be more than one Sasanqua Sillitoe in the world, each of them will be a unique individual.
 And although there are many towns and cities in the world called Springfield, each of them is a discrete (but probably not discreet) human settlement, even on television.
 Just ask The Simpsons.

 Proper nouns differ from common nouns.
 Common nouns do not begin with a capital letter (except if they begin a sentence) and they refer to people, places and things that commonly occur.
 For example, in recent years Australia has had more prime ministers (common noun) than we would normally expect.
 But the latest one is Prime Minister Malcolm Turnbull (proper noun).